pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 });
 ```

-[PubNub's Stream Controller](https://www.pubnub.com/products/stream-controller/) allows you to receive messages on multiple channels from a single network connection, and you can use it in two ways:
+[PubNub's Stream Controller](https://www.pubnub.com/products/stream-controller/) allows you to receive messages on multiple channels from a single network connection.
+You can use it in two ways:
 - **Multiplexing.** It enables you to subscribe to 50 channels over one TCP socket.
 - **Channel Groups.** It allows you to create groups of channels that can all be subscribed to with a single call.
 The channel limit per group is 2,000, and each client connection can subscribe to 10 channel groups.

 In the code above, you're adding to a channel group the hashtags to track in addition to defining success and error callbacks.
-For example, on success, the following object will be printed to the console:
+When the channel group is successfully created, the following object will be printed to the console:
 ```javascript
 {
     "status": 200,